JamesSkemp/words/content/post/passing-the-time-online-reading-the-news.md

 +++
-title = "Passing the time online, reading the news" summary = "Here's a handful of sites I visit when I have a few minutes to kill, but that I want to kill productively." draft = false comments = true date = "2009-04-22T07:55:00-05:00"
+title = "Passing the time online, reading the news" description = "Here's a handful of sites I visit when I have a few minutes to kill, but that I want to kill productively." draft = false comments = true date = "2009-04-22T07:55:00-05:00"